DragonSenses/Algorithms/LeetCode/84-largest-rectangle-in-histogram/problem.md

 #### **Overview**
 This approach leverages a **monotonic increasing stack** to efficiently determine the boundaries where each histogram bar **begins and ends** in forming the largest rectangle.
 By **tracking indices** instead of recalculating heights redundantly, we significantly improve performance.

+## **Intuition**

+The brute force is inefficient because of redundant computations for minimum heights on overlapping rectangles.
+Instead if we maintain a stack we can track the boundaries of where each bar can extend, therefore we can push a -1 or neutral value to signal the end.

+Each bar removed from the stack represents the height of a rectangle, whereas the difference comes from the next smaller bar on the left and current index.

+If we reach the end of the array we can pop all elements of the stack and at every pop we can find the area, computing the area of the largest rectangle dynamically.